Paul Nebel

-Paul Nebel (born 10 October 2002) is a German professional footballer who plays as an attacking midfielder or winger for club Mainz 05.
+Paul Nebel (/de/; born 10 October 2002) is a German professional footballer who plays as an attacking midfielder or winger for club Mainz 05.

 Club career

+Professional debut

 Nebel made his debut for Mainz 05 in the first round of the 2020–21 DFB-Pokal on 11 September 2020, coming on as a substitute in the 60th minute for Levin Öztunalı against fourth-division side TSV Havelse.
-He assisted Jean-Philippe Mateta's 90th minute goal to complete a hat-trick, with the match finishing as a 5–1 win.
+He assisted Jean-Philippe Mateta's 90th minute goal helping to complete a hat-trick, with the match finishing as a 5–1 win.
 He made his Bundesliga debut the following week on 20 September, coming on as a substitute for Mateta in the 90+1st minute of Mainz's away match against RB Leipzig, which finished as a 3–1 loss.

+Loan and breakthrough

+After a successful two-year-long loan spell at Karlsruher SC in the German second division, Nebel became a key-player for Mainz, registering ten goals and six assists in the 2024–25 season.
+He finished sixth with Mainz, qualifying for the UEFA Conference League play-offs.

+2025–26

+On 20 September 2025, he'd score his first goal of the 2025–26 Bundesliga season in a 4–1 win over FC Augsburg.
+After a five month long goal and assist drought, he'd register his first assist of the season in a 1–1 draw against Bayer Leverkusen, on 28 February 2026.
+His assist opened the door to a run of strong performances, scoring a goal against Werder Bremen, a brace against Eintracht Frankfurt a week later, and assisting in the Conference League round of 16 and quarter-final against Sigma Olomouc and RC Strasbourg in two 2–0 victories.
+On 25 April, Nebel scored in a 3–4 loss to Bayern Munich.

 International career

-Nebel is a youth international for Germany.
-Nebel is eligible to represent the Republic of Ireland under FIFA's grandparent rule through his maternal grandmother.
+Nebel is a youth international for Germany and is eligible to represent the Republic of Ireland under FIFA's grandparent rule through his maternal grandmother.

+He made his debut for the Germany under-21 side in 2023 and would take part at the under-21 Euros in 2025, finishing runner-up.
+Scoring two goals in the tournament, he assisted his fellow Mainz teammate Nelson Weiper in the final and scored a longe range goal himself, carrying his team to extra-time against England, in a 2–3 loss.

-In August 2025, Nebel earned his first call-up to the German senior national team, with coach Julian Nagelsmann selecting him for the World Cup 2026 qualifiers.
+Two months later, in August 2025, Nebel earned his first call-up to the German senior national team, with coach Julian Nagelsmann selecting him for the World Cup 2026 qualifiers, though he remained unused.